Mind Diet Meal Plan – Overview

 Cheese

-The MIND diet recommends that you limit your cheese intake to no more than once a week.
+The MIND diet recommends limiting your cheese intake to no more than once a week.

 Fried Food

 The MIND diet discourages the consumption of fried food, especially from fast-food restaurants.
-Even at home, try and grill foods such as chicken as opposed to deep-frying them.
+Even at home, try grilling foods such as chicken instead of deep-frying them.

 Limit your consumption of fried food to no more than once a week.